LBHackney-IT/lbh-social-care-frontend/.github/CONTRIBUTING.md

   isActive: Boolean;
 }
 ```

+> ⚠️ **Warning**: Make sure to add an expiry date comment to the feature flag as shown above.

 To then use your feature flag in your React code, a component – `<ConditionalFeature />` is available.
 This component will render its children if the feature is active, otherwise it will return nothing.
 Use it as follows: